 Langley House Trust was founded in 1958 by a group of Christian men and women who were passionate about changing the lives of men leaving prison.

-Part of the Langley House Trust group, Kainos Community transforms lives through Challenge to Change, a pioneering prison wing community and post-release mentoring programme.
+Part of Langley House Trust is the Challenge to Change programme which is transforming lives through a pioneering prison wing community and post-release mentoring programme.

 Our founders, ‘Team K’, sought to buy Langley House as the first project in which to house and support men coming from prison.
 They successfully registered the name in 1958 but got gazumped in the house purchase!